goceee/BVI-SVQA/README.md

  * VMAF
     - A prebuilt version for each of the major three Operating Systems is provided in the vmaf folder.
     - If you need to update to the latest vmaf version, make sure to follow the instructions for installation of **vmafossexec** available on the Netflix vmaf [repository.](https://github.com/Netflix/vmaf/blob/master/resource/doc/vmafossexec.md)
-     - Final step necessary when updating VMAF.
+     - Final step necessary for updating VMAF.
         - After completing the instructions given in the link above, depending on what OS vmaf has been build, for Linux or Mac, rename the vmafossexec file to vmafossexec_linux or mac and move it into into the vmaf folder in the BVI-SVQA software, for Windows just move the exe files into the previously mentioned folder.
 (IMPORTANT: make sure the new filenames match exactly the same as the old ones)